BluRosie/hgss-monexpansion/README.md

 put your arm9 in the root directory as arm9.bin

 run scripts/makemoniconnarc.bat in the root directory

+might have to make everything linux related.  here, run ./scripts/nitrogfxspritenarc.sh in the root directory.  not trying to reinvent the wheel here.

 insert arm9.bin back into the rom (make sure to recompress it in ct2) as well as narc a020 over top of what was previously there